Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Results

 The observed structural trends for the MLIP-relaxed predictions and targets (''+MLIP'' datasets) are further supported when focusing on the energetic agreement between the predictions and references.
 In Fig.~\ref{fig:DL:structural-energetic-agreement-MLIP}c one observes that the cumulative distributions of the energetic differences almost follow a step-like function at around 0~eV when a structural match is observed.
-This confirms the high structural agreement observed in Fig.~\ref{fig:DL:structural-energetic-agreement-MLIP}b and indicates that, when a match is detected by the \texttt{StructureMatcher}, the prediction essentially always relaxes to the very same configuration. \\ As expected, and already observed for the structural RMSD, more significant deviations can be observed for the cases that do not result in a structural match.
-However, and most notably, the majority of those non-matching cases end up in a configuration that is more stable than the reference (energetic difference below 0~eV).
+This confirms the high structural agreement observed in Fig.~\ref{fig:DL:structural-energetic-agreement-MLIP}b and indicates that, when a match is detected by the \texttt{StructureMatcher}, the prediction essentially always relaxes to the very same configuration.

+As expected, and already observed for the structural RMSD, more significant deviations can be observed for the cases that do not result in a structural match.
+However, and most notably, the majority of those non-matching cases end up in a configuration that is more stable than the structure from the reference source database (energetic difference below 0~eV), always with respect to the potential energy surface described by DFT or the MLIP.
 Therefore, these should not be considered failures of our approach, but rather as successful predictions that actually identify an even more stable configuration than the initial reference.

 To further validate that this result is not an artifact of the MLIP, but that our method truly discovers new more stable configurations, we perform DFT relaxations (only of the positions) and again compare the energetic differences between the inpainted predictions and references.
 For this analysis, we only consider those structures for which no structural match was obtained for the most stable candidate (114 and 132 for \texttt{DFT} and \texttt{EXP}, respectively, of which 1 and 17 did not converge successfully in DFT and were discarded for the later analysis; see section~\ref{ssec:methods-dft-energy-vali} for further details on the computational details).